StackVista/stackstate-docs/use/stackstate-ui/k8sTs-timeline-time-travel.md

 ## Time travel

-In each of the Rancher Observability perspectives, you can either be in live mode or in the past.
-In live mode, Rancher Observability will constantly poll for new data.
+In each of the SUSE Observability perspectives, you can either be in live mode or in the past.
+In live mode, SUSE Observability will constantly poll for new data.
 When you time-travel through topology or telemetry, you are effectively working with a snapshot of your infrastructure.
 The data available is based on two selections:

 * [Topology time](#topology-time) - a specific moment in time for which you want to fetch a snapshot of your Kubernetes resources.
 * [Telemetry interval](#telemetry-interval) - the time range for which you want to see telemetry and traces.